ccdigix/SACRED/docs/podeServer/Index.md

     Server = @{
         Request = @{
             #This field specifies the request timeout in seconds.
-Increase this value if rotation jobs are taking longer than 5 minutes to complete.
+Increase this value if rotation jobs are taking longer than 5 minutes to complete (maybe on busy schedules).
             Timeout = 300
         }
     }